-Storage as a Service, also known by the acronym “STaaS,” is a managed service where a storage provider supplies a customer with storage space.
-In the STaaS model, the storage provider handles most of the complex aspects of long-term bulk data storage – hardware costs, security, and data integrity.
+Storage as a service is a managed service in which a storage provider supplies a customer with storage space.
+In a STaaS model, the managed service provider handles most of the complex aspects of long-term bulk data storage: hardware costs, security, and data integrity.

 Why Use STaaS?